Properties of gases and gas laws

-That is the volume of a given quantity of gas, at a constant temperature decreases with the increase of pressure and increases with the decreasing pressure.
+Thus the volume of a given quantity of gas, at constant temperature decreases with the increase of pressure of gases.

 P1V1 = P2V2

-The relation between pressure and volume can be presented by an arm of a rectangular hyperbola given below.
+The relation between pressure and volume of gas can be represented by an arm of a rectangular hyperbola given below.

-As the value of the constant in the equation will change with temperature, there will be a separate curve for each fixed temperature.
+- The value of gas constant change with temperature.
+Thus there will be a separate curve for each fixed temperature.
 These curves plotted at different fixed temperatures are called isotherms.

-At constant temperature, a given mass of ideal gas the product of pressure and volume is always the same.
-If the product of pressure and volume represents in Y-axis and pressure represents X-axis a straight line curve is obtained parallel to X-axis.
+- At constant temperature, a given mass of gas is the product of pressure and volume.
+If the product of pressure and volume represents in Y-axis and pressure represents X-axis a straight line curve obtained parallel to X-axis.

-At constant temperature(T) a definite mass of gas has pressure P1 at volume V₁ and pressure P2 at volume V2.
+Let at a constant temperature, M mass of gas has pressure P1 at volume V2 and pressure P2 at volume V2.

 or, P/D = constant